 Silencing the Accuser

 At times we can be certain Satan will bring charges against us.
-James Chapter One states, “… each one is tempted when, by his own evil desire, he is dragged away and enticed.
-Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death” (James 1:14-15, NIV84).
+James Chapter One states, “each person is tempted when they are dragged away by their own evil desire and enticed.
+Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.”
+(James 1:14-15, NIV).
 Satan is aware of our evil desires because he observes what we do, so he presents opportunities for us to be tempted and reminds us how good it feels to indulge those desires.
 In other words, he tries to influence us to give in to our desires so he can accuse us before God of sinning.

-The Book of Hebrews says Jesus sympathizes with our weaknesses because he “has been tempted in every way, just as we are – yet was without sin” (Heb.
+Hebrews says Jesus sympathizes with our weaknesses because he “has been tempted in every way, just as we are – yet he did not sin” (Heb.
 4:15).
 This verse shows a correlation between our weaknesses and temptation, which leads to sin, because we’re tempted to give up when we’re pressured in our areas of weakness.
 Jesus said Satan had asked to sift Peter as wheat – to test him – but he had prayed that Peter wouldn’t fail (Luke 22:31).
 This suggests Satan knew Peter’s areas of weakness and had requested permission from God to test him, looking for opportunities to accuse him.
 In that case, Jesus intervened.

 The Holy Spirit brings our sins and mistakes to our attention without condemnation so we can correct them.
 However, Satan (the accuser) plants condemning thoughts in our minds when we sin to discredit us in our own eyes and discourage us from trying to serve God.
 The devil wants to neutralize us, so we’re no longer a threat to his kingdom and can no longer fulfill our life purpose.